kaissaradi/kilosort/MEA_changes.md

 # Code Updates for `run_kilosort4.py`

-This document outlines the recent changes made to the `run_kilosort4.py` script, located in the `utilities` directory.
+This document outlines the recent changes made to the `run_kilosort4.py` script.
+The `run_kilosort4.py` file is located in `~/Documents/Development/MEA/src/utilities`.
 ---

 ## 1. Configure `run_kilosort4.py`